jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical.md

 // Add the layer to the map
 Map.addLayer(pnvAMT, pnvVisParam, 'PNV (AMT)')
 ```
-  1.4 **Copy and paste** the last two blocks of code (the simple PNV model and the visualisation code) into the GEE Code Editor (at the bottom of all the other code) and **click ‘Run’ in GEE** to run the script.
+  Task 1.4 **Copy and paste** the last two blocks of code (the simple PNV model and the visualisation code) into the GEE Code Editor (at the bottom of all the other code) and **click ‘Run’ in GEE** to run the script.

 ![GEE view after task 1.4](/img/Tenerife-PNV-ACV-task1-4.png)
 *Figure 4.
-GEE view after task 1.4*
+GEE view after Task 1.4*

 There it is!
 Our simple PNV model.
 Adding a legend for this map requires a lot of code (shown in the appendix below if you want to try adding it).
 The colours used in the map are shown in Table 1, with yellow used to indicate bare ground.